 Theatre du Palais Royal

-The Royal Palace of Paris was the home of Cardinal Richelieu in the early seventeenth century.
+The Royal Palace of Paris was the home of Cardinal Richelieu in the early 17th century.
 It currently houses the Council of State and the Ministry of Culture among other places symbols of the political organization of the country, but its real attraction are the covered galleries full of stores and art galleries.
 You will visit them during the tour, but I recommend that you reserve another day to go shopping in the area.

-La Madeleine Temple
+Temple La Madeleine

 Place de la Concorde